GeorgeQuantAnalyst/crypto-trading-bootcamp/docs/cryptocurrencies/top-10-cryptocurrencies.md

 Additionally, Ethereum can be used to create and run Decentralized Autonomous Organizations (DAOs) which are organizations that are run by code and not by people, this is possible through the use of smart contracts in Ethereum.

 Overall, Ethereum provides a platform for developers to build a wide range of decentralized applications, and has the potential to revolutionize various industries by providing trustless, transparent and secure solutions.

+### Significant forks
+* Ethereum Classic (ETC): Created to preserve the original blockchain after a contentious hard fork to reverse the DAO hack
+* Ether Zero (ETZ): Aims to create a more efficient and scalable platform with a faster block time and lower fees, among other technical improvements
+* Ethereum Fog (ETF): It was created in December 2017 and offers lower fees and faster transactions.
+* Ethereum Nowa (ETN): Was a contentious hard fork of Ethereum that was considered by many to be a scam, as it was not widely supported and lacked a clear development roadmap or community backing.
+The project was eventually abandoned and the value of the token became effectively worthless.

 ## Binance coin (BNB)
 2017